apache/druid/docs/release-info/upgrade-notes.md

 #### pac4j extension

-Due to the upgrade from `pac4j` 4.x to 5.x, session serialization has changed from `pac4j`’s JavaSerializer to standard Java serialization.
+Due to the upgrade from `pac4j` 4 to 5, session serialization has changed from `pac4j`’s `JavaSerializer` to standard Java serialization.
 As a result, clients of clusters using the `pac4j` extension may be logged out during rolling upgrades and need to re‑authenticate.

 ## 34.0.0